Overton, Hampshire: Cricket

-Archery

-Originally established in 1962, the Overton Black Arrows archery club was founded to allow members to enjoy all aspects of the sport of archery, from beginner tuition, recreational archery through to competition coaching.

-Over the last 50 years, the club has established itself as a respected international archery club, with county, regional and national champions as members.
-Club members have coached and judged at all levels: Team GB members, British Team management, organisation of World Championships and World Games.
-Members currently shoot a variety of disciplines including Target, Field and Clout using Recurve, Compound and Long Bows.

 Sheep Fair

 Overton holds a quadrennial Sheep Fair in commemoration of farmers leading sheep through the village for fairs recorded as early as 1246.
 The modern fair was first held in 2000 and most recently in July 2016.

 Overton Mummers

 Overton has a group of Mummers, who perform frequently over the Yuletide period outside some of the public houses in the village.

 Carfest

 Overton is the location of the Children in Need fundraising event Carfest South which is hosted at Southley Farm during August Bank Holiday.

+Overton Radio

+Overton also has its own local radio station, Overton Radio, broadcasting online 24 hours a day, playing music and bringing local information to listeners.
+The station launched on July 30th 2023.